CSC207-UofT/course-project-newtapp/phase2/design_document.md

    After implementing initial Request and Response models for communication between our Presenters and Interfaces, we decided to redesign our input and output models for more simplicity and to implement a cleaner design.

    Originally, we had different request models for each interactor, making sending and receiving requests and responses unnecessarily complex.
 To adjust this, we created one request model for all interactors.
 However, after further implementing our program as a web app, we then decided to use the request and responses as implemented and handled by Spring Boot.

+-  Implemenmting our Front-End

+   When implementing our front-end, we originally wanted to use Gatsby for implementing a fast and efficient front-end.
+However, after further research, we realized Gatsby to be static.
+As such, we decided to simply stick to React for our front end, as we want our app to be able to update as new chats, conversations, and friends come in.

 ## Use of GitHub Features

    Throughout the development of our web app our group has been making use of several features available on GitHub.
 One such feature is branching.
 So far we have been making separate branches for each new feature that we implement.
 Once the feature has been implemented, we used the pull request feature on GitHub to ensure that other members of the group have a chance to review the code before the branch is merged into our main branch.